 Overview of governance regime

 Corporate governance in Vietnam is mainly regulated by the Law on Enterprises,2 which provides for, among other matters, different corporate forms of business entities and the corresponding governance model of each.
-The two main corporate forms are the limited liability company, which could be owned by a single member and up to a maximum of 50 members, and the joint stock company, which must have at least three shareholders but is not subject to any limitation on the number of shareholders.
-Other less common forms of corporate entities include sole proprietorship and partnership companies.
+The two main corporate forms are the limited liability company, which could be owned by between one and 50 members, and the joint-stock company, which must have at least three shareholders but is not subject to any limitation on the number of shareholders.
+Less common forms of corporate entities include sole proprietorship and partnership companies.

 A limited liability company consists only of equity members and is the prevalent form for small companies.
-However, in a joint stock company, there is a clear distinction between equity participants and management, and most medium and large companies are incorporated under this corporate form.
-Joint stock companies include private joint stock companies and public joint stock companies (usually called private companies and public companies, respectively).
+In a joint-stock company, differently, there is a clear distinction between equity participants and management, and most medium and large companies are incorporated under this corporate form.
+Joint-stock companies include private joint-stock companies and public joint-stock companies (usually called private companies and public companies, respectively).

 Public companies may or may not be listed on a stock exchange.
-For the time being, there is no clear distinction in the corporate governance regime applicable to listed public companies and unlisted public companies and the listing rules of stock exchanges do not impose any additional corporate governance requirements applicable to listed public companies.
+There is no clear distinction in the corporate governance regime applicable to listed public companies and unlisted public companies and the listing rules of stock exchanges do not impose any additional corporate governance requirements.

 During the past two decades, the Law on Enterprises and the Law on Securities have been updated a few times, with the latest versions being passed during 2019–2020 and effective from 1 January 2021.
-Decree 155 and Circular 96, the implementing regulations of those laws, were issued very recently after the enactment of those laws.
-For the time being, these laws and regulations form the main part of the Vietnam corporate governance regulatory framework.
+Decree 155 and Circular 96, the implementing regulations of those laws, were issued around the same time.
+These laws and regulations form the main part of the Vietnamese corporate governance regulatory framework.

-Corporate governance is more prevalently enforced in joint stock companies.
+Corporate governance is more prevalently enforced in joint-stock companies.
 For private companies, the local licensing authorities (i.e., the local Departments of Planning and Investment) are responsible for enforcing corporate governance rules.
 For public companies, the SSC is the key regulator and enforcement agency.
-Monetary fines are the key sanction applied for both private companies and public companies.
+Monetary penalties are the key sanction applied for both private companies and public companies.
 Lawsuits against shareholders and managers remain uncommon.

-This chapter touches on the corporate governance matters of joint stock companies in general with a focus on public companies.
-Financial institutions such as banks, insurers, securities companies and fund managers are also subject to separate sets of corporate governance regulations issued by their line regulators, which are not addressed in this chapter.
+This chapter canvasses the corporate governance matters of joint-stock companies in general, with a focus on public companies.
+Financial institutions such as banks, insurers, securities companies and fund managers are also subject to separate sets of corporate governance regulations issued by their line regulators, which are not addressed herein.

 i Board structure and practices